wael-fadlallah/waelfadlallah.com/content/posts/building-simple-ci-cd-pipeline.md

     - **App Engine**
     - **App Engine Admin API**
     - **Cloud Build API**
-  - PNPM (optional, you can use any npm or yarn)
+  - PNPM (optional, you can use npm or yarn)

 ## About the example app

 For demonstration purposes I have built a simple Todo list app with React and Typescript, I have used Vite as a development server and build tool because its simple, fast, and most importantly easily used with Vitest for testing

+App structure

 ```text
  📂 Todo-App